 Trailhead: Google Maps

-When to go: I've visited and seen the lilies blooming as early as February all the way to Mid-April
+When to go: I've visited and seen the lilies blooming as early as the end of January all the way to Mid-April

 The start for the trail to Calla Lily Valley is on the west side of the Highway 1.
 Although there are no signs alongside indicating the start of the hike, there is a small dirt turnout on the side of the road you can park at.